Evictions

 • Failure to pay rent (most common); dollar amount past due (late fee) is most often subject to landlord’s discretion

-• Can I not pay rent, if the repair isn’t made?
-A tenant can withhold rent by depositing it in a separate account and show the good faith desire to pay their rent; there are strict rules regarding withholding rent, it’s advisable to seek legal guidance prior to withholding rent.
+• Can I not pay rent if a repair isn’t made?
+A tenant can withhold rent by depositing it in a separate account and show the good faith desire to pay their rent.
+There are strict rules regarding withholding rent; it’s advisable to seek legal guidance prior to withholding rent.

-• Property Damage: damage caused by the tenant and/or guests (which is determined by the landlord)
+• Property Damage: damage caused by the tenant and/or guests (determined by the landlord)

 • Illegal or Drug related activity either on the property or by the tenant